 Introduction

-Organisational culture can be viewed through a plethora of lenses to gain an understanding the impact it has on the development of organisations.
-This essay will analyse some of the theories to view organisational culture as a facilitator for organisational growth and also organisational culture as a constraint for organisational growth.
-Organisational culture is difficult to define and explain, Schein (1985) suggests that it is also challenging to change the cultural element of an organisation (Cacciattolo, 2014).
+Organisational culture can be viewed through a plethora of lenses to gain an understanding of its impact on the development of an enterprise.
+This essay will analyse some of the theories to view organisational culture as a both a facilitator and a constraint for an enterprise’s growth.
+Organisational culture is difficult to define and explain; Schein (1985) suggests that it is also challenging to change the cultural element of an organisation (Cacciattolo, 2014).
 However, Shein (1985) presents organisational culture as a three-tiered structure.
-These three levels of culture are artifacts, espoused values and basic underlying assumptions, all of which must be considered when assessing the impact organisational culture.
+These three levels of culture are artifacts, espoused values and basic underlying assumptions, all of which must be considered when assessing the impact of organisational culture.
 Case studies from IKEA and Marks & Spencer will also be used to demonstrate how organisational culture can have a paradoxical impact on the development of an organisation.
-The case study of IKEA will highlight how a strong culture can create positively enhance the development of an organisation.
+The case study of IKEA will highlight how a strong culture can positively enhance the development of an organisation.
 Alternatively, the study of Marks & Spencer will show how a poor management culture can disseminate across an entire organisation and create major issues when considering any future strategies or directions to implement.
 Finally, different theories regarding organisational culture can be considered, such as Dahlsrud’s five dimensions of corporate social responsibility, Carroll’s pyramid of corporate social responsibility, McGregor’s theory of culture, Porter’s value chain and the resource-based view.
 These will be utilised throughout this essay.

 Organisational Culture as a Facilitator

-There is a range of ways that organisational culture can facilitate the strategic development of organisations.
-In the 21st century, there is growing expectations that companies place corporate social responsibility (CSR) initiatives at the heart of the company culture.
+There are a range of ways in which organisational culture can facilitate the strategic development of an enterprise.
+In the 21st century, there are growing expectations that companies place corporate social responsibility (CSR) initiatives at the heart of the company culture.
 To understand the positive impact that a sustainable culture can have on a business, CSR can be segmented into the following subgroups according to Dahlsrud’s five dimensions of CSR:

 Environmental